davidebolo1993/panvar/docs/gwas/example.md

 | linear (`--model linear` vs GEMMA `-lm`) | ≈ 1.000 | ≈ 1.000 |
 | mixed (`--model lmm --kinship` vs GEMMA `-lmm`) | ≈ 0.9997 | ≈ 0.9997 |

 The statistics match.
-One revealing difference: GEMMA **silently drops the KIV-2 marker**, because its allele-frequency model assumes a diploid 0–2 dosage and the KIV-2 count (well above 2) reads as "allele frequency ≫ 1", so its MAF filter discards it. `panvar` makes no such assumption and tests the copy number directly — which is the whole point of carrying the raw count through BIMBAM.
+The only wrinkle is the **copy-number marker**: GEMMA's allele-frequency model assumes a diploid 0–2 dosage, so a *raw* KIV-2 count (well above 2) reads as "allele frequency ≫ 1" and GEMMA mis-handles it.
+This is **not** a failure to validate — GEMMA just needs the dosage in its expected range, which `panvar`

-If you *do* want GEMMA to test the copy-number markers, regenerate the BIMBAM with `describe --scale-dosage`: it rescales each feature to the 0–2 range GEMMA expects.
-Because that is a per-feature linear map, the linear-model p-values are unchanged, so GEMMA then recovers KIV-2 with the same significance panvar reports — confirming the engine on the very marker its own filter would otherwise reject.
+provides: regenerate the BIMBAM with `describe --scale-dosage` and each feature is rescaled to 0–2 (a per-feature linear map, so the linear-model p-values are unchanged).
+On that scaled BIMBAM **GEMMA tests KIV-2 too and recovers the same β and significance** `panvar` reports.
+So the two agree across the board — and on the copy-number marker as well, once the dosage is scaled to GEMMA's range. (`panvar` itself makes no 0–2 assumption and tests the raw copy number directly.)

 ## Caveats